Covid death toll passes three million as India cases surge | Malay Mail

 Olympic fears

-Thailand recorded its fourth consecutive day of more than 1,000 new cases on Saturday, with spiralling infections linked to a nightlife district of the capital Bangkok earlier this month.
+Thailand recorded its fourth consecutive day of more than 1,000 new cases yesterday, its spiralling infections linked to a nightlife district of the capital Bangkok earlier this month.

-Alcohol sales will be banned in Bangkok restaurants from Sunday, while entertainment venues will be shuttered across the country for two weeks.
+Alcohol sales will be banned in Bangkok restaurants from today, while entertainment venues will be shuttered nationwide for two weeks.

 Prime Minister Yoshihide Suga, in his first meeting with US President Joe Biden, said his government was listening to experts and doing its “utmost” to prepare for the Tokyo games in July.